Chagall and Me! The 50th Anniversary of the Chagall Museum

 For more information

 With a special Anniversary weekend on July 7th, 8th, and 9th 2023.
-Program to be announced soon.
+To see the full programme, click here

 Part 3: From September 16th to January 8th, 2024